Is France learning to love British food?

 A blind tasting organised by the Financial Times last year gave English cheese a 5-1 win over their French equivalents.

 The balance of culinary power has shifted.
 "There's no doubt that standards of cooking in France have declined over the last 30 years," Leigh says.
-"Since nouveau cuisine, they've lost their mojo."
+"Since nouvelle cuisine, they've lost their mojo."

 The backlash against France has taken many guises.
 From bad coffee to overly rich sauces and fussy presentation, the country whose cooking bible is the doorstop Larousse Gastronomique seems out of step with the innovations taking place in Spain and Scandinavia, or the simple, regional cooking found in Italy.